Kasese District: Population

-In 1991, the district population was estimated at about 343,600.
+In 1991, the district population was estimated at 343,600.
 The 2002 national census put the population of the district at approximately 523,000.
 It is estimated that in 2014, the population of the district was approximately 694,987.

 Ethnicities

 Kasese is a multi-ethnic district with many people of different ethnic backgrounds.
-The main languages and ethnic groups that dominate the area are Rutooro and Rukonjo, the languages of the Batooro and the Bakonjo people respectively.
+The main languages and ethnic groups that dominate the area are Bakonzo and Basongora Banyabindi, Batooro and Banyankole Bakiga], the languages of the Bakonzo and the Batooro people respectively.
 However, there are other ethnic groups in the district who include the Banyankole, the Basongora the Bakiga and the Baganda.
 There is also common usage of English and Swahili.

 Economic activities

 Kasese district is mainly agricultural with over 85 percent of the people being peasant farmers who depend on subsistence farming for their livelihood.
-It has two rainy seasons that come between March to May and August to November.
+It has two rainy seasons that come between March and May, and August and November.
 Temperatures normally range between 23 °C and 30 °C. Crops grown include: